shame

 Release your shame in a way that feels safe, so that you can move forward.

 2. Forgive yourself, as everyone makes mistakes.
 You may feel like you have made mistakes that have harmed yourself or others.
 Forgive yourself.
-You can make amends for any harm you have done and you can make changes for the future.
+You can make amends for any harm you have caused and make changes for the future.

 Remind yourself that your mistakes do not make you a bad person.
 Everyone makes mistakes.
 It is an opportunity for learning and growth.[/li]